 Improving communication with victims about Restorative Justice

-The most recent British Crime survey (2018/19) identified less than 5% of crime victims recall being offered the opportunity of Restorative Justice.
-Understanding some victims will carry out their own research to access Restorative Justice, Why me? have carried out work to help these victims.
+The most recent British Crime survey (2018/19) identified less than 5% of victims of crime recall being offered the opportunity of Restorative Justice.
+Understanding that some people will carry out their own research to access Restorative Justice, Why me? have carried out work to help them.

-Each Police and Crime Commissioner was sent a detailed report of our findings and they were invited to make changes to improve the information for victims.
-We have subsequently reviewed the PCC web sites to see if changes have been made and were pleased to see that 25 out of the 41 PCC areas had made changes since we published our findings.
+Each Police and Crime Commissioner was sent a detailed report of our findings and they were invited to make changes to improve the information available to victims of crime.
+We have subsequently reviewed the PCC web sites to see if changes have been made.
+We were pleased to see that 25 out of the 41 PCC areas had made changes since we published our findings.

 It was especially nice to get positive feedback for our work:

 I hope you would agree that the Norfolk and Suffolk pages for Restorative Justice are a vast improvement on the limited information that was on there previously, and hopefully they are now better at informing and promoting Restorative Justice to victimsNicola Bayliss.
 Restorative Justice Hub administrator, Norfolk and Suffolk Constabulary